An Arborist's Handbook to Tree Cutting Down

 FAQs

-What are the warning signs of a diseased tree?
+What are the signs of a diseased tree?

-Is it safe to take down the tree by yourself?
+Is it safe to take down an entire tree on your own?

 Conclusion